kbec19/Academic-Blog/content/blog/new-things-series/02-new/index.md

 *Introduce Yourself Online*

-Additionally, this product of a workshop from RStudio on the tools I've used and that many people need and use when creating a presence for themselves online: https://iyo-rstudio-global.netlify.app/
+This guide from a workshop by RStudio gives a ton of tools I've used in creating this site: https://iyo-rstudio-global.netlify.app/

 *Dr. Allison Hill*